brodycj/cordova-sqlite-ext/README.md

 ## Status

+- New major release under development, with the following major changes:
+  - TBD
 - NOT supported by PhoneGap Developer App or PhoneGap Desktop App
 - This plugin will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).
 - A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0`) is recommended.
 (Cordova CLI 8.x includes `cordova-android@7`, NOT supported by this plugin due to [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).)
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 In addition it is *required* to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).